emqx/emqx-docs/en_US/advanced/bridge.md

 bridge.mqtt.aws.max_inflight_batches = 32
 ```

-If you want to add a specific prefix to the topic forwarding the message to `aws` , you can set the mount point.
-For details, see the  [RPC Bridge Example](#rpc-bridge-example) section:
+If you want to add a specific prefix to the topic forwarding the message to `aws`,
+you can set the mount point.

 ```bash
 bridge.mqtt.aws.mountpoint = bridge/aws/${node}/
 ```

-If you want your local broker to "pull" messages from remote brokers, you can subscribe to certain topics from remote brokers:
+If you want your local broker to "pull" messages from remote brokers,
+you can subscribe to certain topics from remote brokers:

 ```bash
 bridge.mqtt.aws.subscription.1.topic = cmd/topic1
 bridge.mqtt.aws.subscription.1.qos = 1
 ```

-### EMQX Broker's bridge cache configuration
+### Publishing bridge message buffer

-EMQX Broker's Bridge has a message cache mechanism.
-When the Bridge is disconnected, the message of the forwards topic is cached.
-When the bridge is restored, the message is re-forwarded to the remote node.
-The caching mechanism applies to both RPC and MQTT bridges.
+EMQX Broker's Bridge has a message buffering mechanism.
+When the Bridge is disconnected, the messages of the forwards topic are buffered.
+The buffered messages are (re)sent to the remote broker when connection recovers.

 Set the total cache queue size: